-Mile Square Park is a busy park.
+Mile Square Regional Park is a busy park.
 Weekends are packed with family and friends picnicking, playing games, and enjoying the playgrounds.
-The park is a sports lovers dream with three golf courses, and fields for soccer, baseball, and softball.
+The park is a sports lovers dream with three golf courses and fields for soccer, baseball, and softball.
 There is an archery range and two lakes for fishing.
 An annual kids fishing derby is held here every year in March.
 There is a paved walking path with exercise stations located throughout the park.
 Mile Square also has a large nature area that is occasionally open to the public.
-This is a nice area to explore with little ones and showcases examples of native habitat – but keep an eye out, as coyotes have been spotted here at times.
+This is a fun area to explore with little ones and showcases examples of native habitat – but keep an eye out, as coyotes have been spotted here at times.
 Many community events are held here including day camps, concerts in the park, and archery classes.
-Keep an eye on the large lake located near Edinger.
-There are two small islands in this lake and many seabird and duck species make their home in Mile Square Park.
+In the middle of the large lake located near Edinger there are two small islands and many seabird and duck species make their home in Mile Square Park.
 Some of the species are quite unique so this is a great spot for bird watchers.

 Ralph B. Clark Regional Park